pringlized/phraseware/README.md

 Had a couple hours to burn and wanted to work on something random (pun intended).
 Read something interesting about a password generation algorithm call Diceware.
 Thought about it and, it's not really difficult nowadays to create tough passwords but they are rarely if ever rememberable.

 So I thought I'd whip one together for fun.
 I'm not a cryptologist or a mathematician for that matter.
 It's really simple but works.
-Haven't tested the true entroy of the random numbers generated, but it does create some interesting and unique pass phrases.
+Haven't tested the true entropy of the random numbers generated, but it does create some interesting and unique pass phrases.
 I'll have to calculate the "maths" another day.

 ### C-Sharp